This talk will take us through the origin and initial diversifications of animal life.

 One particularly common group of enigmatic microfossils are the mobergellans.
 They are little shells with 9 muscle scars on them; no such arrangement is known from other taxa, fossil or recent.

-Some history on the place: it was discovered by Charles Doolittle Walcott, a Canadian geologist, in 1901.
+Some history on the place: it was discovered by Charles Doolittle Walcott, an American invertebrate palaeontologist, in 1901.
 He was out looking for trilobites when he stumbled on peculiar fossils.
-He later got permission to dig out a quarry there and by 1916 had accumulated and described hundreds of specimens, and left thousands more in the archives of the Canadian Geological Department.
+He later got permission to dig out a quarry there and by 1916 had accumulated and described hundreds of specimens, and left thousands more in the Smithsonian Institution of which he was the Secretary.

 Through no fault of his own, the fossils were inadequately described – phylogenetic thought was not known or popular at the time.
 In the 1970s, Harry Whittington and his two students Derek Briggs and Simon Conway Morris started redescribing all these specimens in a brand new way: not as “weird animals”, but as stem-group representatives of modern phyla.

 This is, of course, the correct approach (although some disagreed, notably Stephen J. Gould), and it was this reinvestigation, which is still ongoing with a new generation of students, that led to the discovery that there was indeed a Cambrian radiation of animals.
 Keep in mind that this was the first Cambrian Konservat Lagerstätte to be discovered, the rest came later.

 One can imagine the Burgess Shale as being a somewhat deeper water environment, with all the organisms either in, on or swimming above the ocean floor.
 The habitat was right beneath a cliff.
 At some point, this cliff got dislodged, perhaps due to an earthquake, leading to an underwater mudslide which buried the entire habitat.